 Understanding fractions can be challenging for both students and adults.
-But with effective and engaging strategies, fraction help can be possible for all!
+What does the numerator represent?
+How can I visualize different fractions?
+How can I make something that seems abstract more concrete?
+With effective and engaging strategies, fraction help can be possible for all!

 Creative tips to teach fractions to kids